majidunlimited/majidunlimited/README.md

 ### 👋 Hi, I'm Majid – DevOps Engineer from Iran

 I'm passionate about **automation**, **CI/CD**, and building **reliable delivery pipelines** for software projects.
-Over the past years, I've been growing my skills around tools like **GitLab CI**, **Ansible**, and **Docker**, and I’m now focusing on making production-ready workflows and infrastructures.
+Over the past years, I've been growing my skills around tools like **GitLab CI**, **Ansible**, **Docker**, and **Nexus Repository**, and I’m now focusing on making production-ready workflows and infrastructures.

 🔧 What I’m working on:
-- CI/CD pipelines for frontend applications using GitLab CI and Jenkins.
+- CI/CD pipelines for frontend applications using GitLab CI
-- Automating server setups with Ansible (e.g., Guacamole, ELK Stack).
+- Automating server setups with Ansible (e.g., Guacamole, ELK Stack)
 - Containerizing and deploying projects with Docker
+- Managing project dependencies and artifacts using Nexus Repository (apt, Maven, Go, etc.)
+- Implementing semantic versioning, tagging, and release automation in GitLab
+- Integrating GitLab with Jira to track issues linked to releases via commit messages and merge requests

 🚀 My goal is to help teams deliver faster and safer through automation and DevOps practices.
-Many of my projects are not OpenSource, So I allowed just to share my CI/CD or Playbooks without their source codes.

 📫 How to reach me:
 Email: [majidunlimited@gmail.com](mailto:majidunlimited@gmail.com)